CUMBERLAND BOULEVARD IMPROVEMENTS

 - The project also included a new bridgescape and upgraded mast arms.

 - Currently, approximately 50,000 vehicles travel along Cumberland

-- Of the 243 lights to be added along Cumberland Boulevard, 149 will be street lights and 94 will be pedestrian lights.(GDOT) and $212,000 from Cobb County.
+- Of the 243 lights added along Cumberland Boulevard, 149 are street lights and 94 are pedestrian lights.